 International employees in remote offices around the world present interesting opportunities and challenges.
 Companies are realizing that they can access a much larger talent pool when they offer telecommuting positions.
-And when expanding into new international markets, remote-based staff can be incrementally added based on a growing understanding of a new market?s potential for market access, supplier access, capital access, etc.
+When expanding into new international markets, remote-based staff can be incrementally added based on a growing understanding of a new market’s potential for market access, supplier access, capital access, etc.

 5 Tips for motivating your global workers:

-Setting quantifiable goals for all staff takes the focus off of the ?how? things are done and instead focuses on ?what? needs to be accomplished.
-In other words, build whatever type of boat you want, but sail to Port A by Tuesday.
+Setting quantifiable goals for all staff that takes the focus off of “how” things are done and instead focuses on “what” needs to be accomplished.
+In other words, build whatever type of boat you want, but sail it to Port A by Tuesday.

 2. Hire employees overseas with a successful telecommuting track record.
 Add it to the job requirements and to the interview questions for candidates.
 Working remotely takes self discipline and independence.
 Not everyone is meant for this work environment.

 3. Conference Calls and Complicated Reporting do not increase engagement, only resentment.
-Conference calls take away people?s ability to read non-verbal communication signals.
+Conference calls take away people’s ability to read non-verbal communication signals.
 When navigating between work cultures, these signals give international staff instantaneous feedback so that they can make real-time adjustments to communications.
-Without that, remote staff are flying in the blind and likely frustrated.
+Without that, remote staff are flying blind and likely frustrated.

 Reporting can be a helpful management tool.
 But more reporting rarely improves results.
 One EMEA Regional Director complained to me that he spent every Friday just creating the complex reports for his American home office.
 The extra reporting not only reduced his productivity, but his motivation as well.

-Back to Sam, our software company CEO and his new Asian and European Directors? he needs to call back Chloe as a video call to allow for face-to-face dialog.
+Back to Sam, our software company CEO and his new Asian and European Directors.
+He needs to call back Chloe using a video call to allow for face-to-face dialog.
 This will help him build greater rapport.
-Sam can ask questions about her progress on building her region for the company, as well as how it?s going working remotely.
-By asking the right questions, now much of the extra reporting can be eliminated, adding to Chloe and Oliver?s productivity.
-By receiving the review of yesterday?s management meeting, Chloe had time to think about how decisions would affect her region and was able to formulate better questions for Sam.
-Now both Sam and Chloe felt like their conversation had moved issues forward and improved their working relationship.
+Sam can ask questions about her progress on building her region for the company, as well as how it’s going working remotely.
+By asking the right questions, now much of the extra reporting can be eliminated, adding to Chloe and Oliver’s productivity.
+By receiving the review of yesterday’s management meeting, Chloe will have had time to think about how decisions would affect her region and is able to formulate better questions for Sam.
+Now both Sam and Chloe feel like their conversation is moving issues forward and improving their working relationship.

 In time, a successful director will need to add local staff in an overseas market.
 But these first few employees are critical to long-term overseas growth.
 Their engagement needs to be a leadership priority.